Hamdan bin Mohammed attends Dubai Police Academy graduation ceremony

 The Naseej initiative was launched by Dubai Police in response to negative behaviours observed among teenagers on social media platforms among other negative tendences that go against societal values.
 The police introduced the initiative with the aim of transforming these negative behaviours into positive ones.

-In addition to inaugurating the Academy's new website, His Highness also explored its smart services, digital courses, digital advisor, 12 proactive services, and 16 academic programmes.
-His Highness was briefed on the Academy's achievements by Dr. Colonel Mansour Al Balushi, Deputy Director of Dubai Police Academy.
+In addition to inaugurating the Academy's new website, H.H. also explored its smart services, digital courses, digital advisor, 12 proactive services, and 16 academic programmes.
+H.H. was briefed on the Academy's achievements by Dr. Colonel Mansour Al Balushi, Deputy Director of Dubai Police Academy.

 Sheikh Hamdan was also apprised of the QS World University Rankings, which saw the Academy securing a 5-star rating, becoming the world's first police academy to receive such a distinguished accolade.